How Caris Life Sciences achieved a compliant development process with Xray and Jira Snapshots

 Compliance for the development process in Caris, relies on these three apps:

-1. Xray Test Management for Jira: To enable an efficient Software Quality Assurance flow.
+1. Xray Test Management for Jira: to enable an efficient Software Quality Assurance flow;

 2. Structure for Jira: for requirements management.
-Especially for the ongoing monitoring of the traceability between requirements and stories.
+Especially for the ongoing monitoring of the traceability between requirements and stories;

 3. Jira Snapshots for Jira: To have no-burden reporting.
 The coverage and traceability reports are matching the expectations and habits of FDA inspectors.